hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 ### Authentication

-Customers authenticate using OAuth2 and receive JWT access tokens on API gateway.
-And Rauting happens only after successful authentication (and rate limiting after - see below).
+Customers authenticate using OAuth2 and receive JWT access tokens.
+The API Gateway validates the token before applying rate limiting and routing the request.
+Authentication happens before rate limiting so limits can be applied per customer rather than per IP.

 ### Rate Limiting